vr0n/talist/README.md

 a database file without an absolute path or a "relative path" where the path starts from the root directory of app.
-To solve this, a variable called `home` has been added to talist.nim which you should edit to match your path to the desired db file.
+To solve this, a variable called `home` has been added to talist.nim which you should edit to match your path to the app root directory.
+Once you've done this, you can just alias `talist` to the full path of the compiled binary to avoid the db error.
+I am open to any suggestions on how to solve this.

 TO-DO:
 - Make DB network-based if at all possible